-The F45 Training Challenge Made Me Realize I’ve Been Sabotaging My Workouts For Years
+The Trendy Workout That Made Me Realize I’ve Been Sabotaging My Workouts For Years

 I’ve written at length this year about my health and fitness journey.
 From testing out buzzy new health supplements (like the daily apple cider vinegar shot that Jennifer Aniston swears by) to trying challenging new workout trends like boxing and the Lagree method. all were effective in igniting a new wellness fire in me.
 However, I continue to struggle with consistency.
 Enter the F45 Training challenge.
 Yes, I took on the viral workout program taking over the world as yet another attempt to get my health game on a steadily moving track — and the takeaways changed my views of fitness for good.